harness/developer-hub/release-notes/continuous-delivery.md

 - Fixed a filtering issue on the **Pipeline Executions** page.
 (CDS-75224)

-  When the service received empty arrays for fields in the filter, the service would add this fields in the filtering criteria with empty values thereby not returning accurate results.
+  If the service received empty arrays for fields in a filter, it added the fields to the filtering criteria with empty values, thereby not returning accurate results.

   The fix handles empty arrays, and saved filters return only fields that have values.

-- Fixed an issue where ECR image based triggers were firing off with null values for artifact image tag and repo name.
+- Fixed an issue where triggers based on ECR images were fired with null values for artifact image tag and repo name.
 (CDS-75173)

 - Added the following tooltip for the Build stage: `CI Stage can be skipped with New Artifact/Manifest Trigger using selective stage configuration`.
 (CDS-75080, ZD-47902)